 You may be in a companionate marriage and not even know it.
 A companionate marriage is based on two spouses having mutual interests in their careers and children.
-In this case, they also have a shared social network that includes their in-laws and mutual friends.
 Spouses in companionate marriages believe in the equality of men and women and believe their roles in marriage are interchangeable.
 Many modern marriages take this form.
 Learn the differences between a traditional and companionate marriage below as well as more about what a companionate marriage entails.

 Traditional Versus Companionate

 In a traditional marriage, typically the husband is often the breadwinner while the wife is a stay-at-home mom or general homemaker.
 The difference between traditional marriage and companionate marriage is those companionate unions are based on the spouses having mutual interests in their careers and children, typically being that partners agree to not have children and can be divorced by mutual consent.
 There are additional marriage models to consider as well, such as a rescue marriage or romantic marriage, which may have an overlap in values and beliefs.

 While the above describes a typical, modern companionate marriage, it may also be considered as the following in other areas and cultures:

 - Same-sex marriages

 - Trial marriages before children are born